Affiliate links on Android Authority may earn us a commission. Learn more.

-AIMP is an above average music player with Android Auto support.
+AIMP is an above-average music player with Android Auto support.
 This one is a local music player for the files on your device.
 It supports most of the major and common file types, including MP3, APE, OGG, AAC, FLAC, MP4, M4A, MPC, and about a dozen others.
 The UI on Android Auto is fairly standard fair.
 The actual UI on your phone is functional with a decent layout.
 Some additional features include a 29-band equalizer, playback speed controls (for podcasts and audiobooks), and volume normalization.
 There’s a laundry list of other features as well.
 This one is completely free with no in-app purchases or ads.

-Price: Free / $3.29
+Price: Free / $4.99

 Price: Free / Up to $2.99

 jetAudio is another decent local music player with Android Auto support.
 The app comes with some fun tricks, like AM3D audio enhancement, some audio effects, and an equalizer with 32 presets.
-You also get above average file support, a decent phone UI, and support for the usual stuff like playlists, crossfade, playback speed control, and more.
-There are a boat load of other features that cater to various niches.
+You also get above-average file support, a decent phone UI, and support for the usual stuff like playlists, crossfade, playback speed control, and more.
+There is a boatload of other features that cater to various niches.

 Price: Free / Up to $2.49

 MediaMonkey is a local music player with some neat features.
 The developers also have a full desktop app for Windows.
-You can sync your music wirelessly (over WiFi) between the mobile and PC version.
+You can sync your music wirelessly (over WiFi) between the mobile and PC versions.
 The actual Android version is quite good.
 The UI is super basic, but functional.
 You also get an equalizer, playlists, crossfade, and other good, basic music playback features.

 Musicolet carved out quite a name for itself among the best music players on Android.
-It also has Android Auto support and that makes it a shoo-in for this list.
+It also has Android Auto support, making it a shoo-in for this list.
 The app features no ads, no Internet permissions, most of the usual music player functions, and a few decent extras.
 The UI is minimal, but simple and effective and you also get stuff like an equalizer, headphone control support, and home screen widgets.
 The Android Auto support was as good as we expected it to be, which is as good as every other app.
 This one rocks a 4.7 rating on Google Play for a reason.
 The app is also entirely free with no in-app purchases or advertising.

 Price: Free / Up to $9.99 per month